ome/openmicroscopy/README.txt

 (2) Do necessary configuration:

-    [A] See build.properties.example for what can be set at the top level.
+    There are three components in omero:
+    	components/jars/model
+	components/jars/client
+	components/wars/srv

+    [A] See build.properties.example in each of these directories (if available).
-    These values can be set in HOME_DIR/build.properties, OME_SRC/build.properties, in the top level of any component, or on the command-line with -Dkey=value
+    These values can also be set in HOME_DIR/build.properties, OME_SRC/build.properties, or on the maven command-line with -Dkey=value

     [B] Of most importance, however, are the JDBC connection settings in:
     OME_SRC/components/war/src/conf/spring.properties